How Old Is Your House? 11 Ways to Check Your Home’s Age

 Other situations when knowing a home’s age is beneficial include:

-In addition to lead paint, another potential hazard is asbestos, which can sometimes be found in heating ducts, tiles, and ceiling materials.
+In addition to lead paint, another potential hazard is asbestos, which can sometimes be found in heating ducts, tiles, siding, and ceiling materials.

-Satisfying your curiosity isn’t the only reason to pinpoint the age of your property, as often it will help you with insurance, remodeling projects, and even proving historical providence which may increase the value.
+Satisfying your curiosity isn’t the only reason to pinpoint the age of your property, as often it will help you with insurance, remodeling projects, and even proving historical providence, which may increase the value.

 “That age and that kind of history, it can enhance the salability of the home and, of course, affect the final sale price.”